fdformula/FiniteDifferenceFormula.py/README.md

 # FiniteDifferenceFormula Toolkit

-Ported from a Julia package, https://github.com/fdformula/FiniteDifferenceFormula.jl, this Python package provides a comprehensive toolkit for generating finite difference formulas, working with Taylor series expansions, and teaching/learning finite difference formulas.
+Ported from a Julia package, https://github.com/fdformula/FiniteDifferenceFormula.jl, this Python package provides a general and comprehensive toolkit for generating finite difference formulas, working with Taylor series expansions, and teaching/learning finite difference formulas.
 It generates finite difference formulas for derivatives of various orders by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 We